deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev5.md

 Threats to IS refers to undesireable events that can cause harm to IS.
 Some characteristics of threats to IS

-### Threat source
+### Threat source and Intent

+- source
   - Internal threats: arise from individuals or events inside of a company
   - External threas: arise from individuals or events outside of a company

-### Threat Intent
+- Intent:
   - Intentionsal: threats are result of harmful decisions
   - Unintentional: threatsa are introduced without awareness or malicious intent `e.g user/ operator error`

 ### Threat Agents